carocancode/CS-290-Web-Development---App/README.md

 <img src="https://i.imgur.com/XidtXq5.gif" width=400><br>

+Single Page Application (SPA) using React, React Router, HTML, and CSS rules.
+The website will include the following 3 pages, incorporate component files, use React Router for routing between pages, and use CSS rules for page layout.

 In this assignment, you’ll write a client-side application using React.
 You will use HTML page layout tags and CSS rules to design the page layout, tables, and form controls.
 In addition, you'll use React to render the content.